-Rum is a key ingredient in some of the best cocktails.
-It doesn’t matter if you want a mojito, a Cuba Libre, a daiquiri, or one of literally hundreds (if not thousands) of other cocktails, you’re going to need a good bottle of rum to make whatever you have planned.
+Rum, a product that is much of the original ingredient itself as it is the environment it was originally produced in (the Caribbean), is an integral part of any home bar.
+Regardless of how you want to use it in a drink — whether in a mojito, a Cuba Libre, a daiquiri, or one of literally hundreds (if not thousands) of other cocktails, you’re going to need a good bottle of rum to make whatever you have planned.

 Flor de Caña 4